Hibbyoyotkggit/Discord-AutoMod/docs/index.md

 # Discord-AutoMod
-This a discord bot designed to do some moderation tasks.
+This is a discord bot designed to do some moderation tasks.

 ## Feature list